San Francisco 49ers vs. Cincinnati Bengals NFL Week 14 Odds, Plays and Insights for December 12, 2021

 49ers stats and trends

-- This season, the 49ers have an against the spread record of 4-6 in their 10 games as a favorite of 2 points or more.
+- The 49ers have an against the spread record of 4-6 in their 10 games when favored by 1.5 points or more so far this season.

-- San Francisco's games this year have eclipsed the over/under seven times in 12 opportunities (58.3%).
+- San Francisco's games this year have gone over the point total seven times in 12 opportunities (58.3%).

-- San Francisco is 4-3 against the spread and 5-2 overall this season when the team scores more than 22.3 points.
+- San Francisco is 4-3 against the spread and 5-2 overall in games when it records more than 22.3 points.

-- In games that San Francisco picks up more than 349.4 yards, the team is 2-3 against the spread and 3-2 overall.
+- San Francisco is 2-3 against the spread and 3-2 overall when the team amasses over 349.4 yards.

-- The 49ers have turned the ball over one more time (18 total) than the Bengals have forced a turnover (17) this season.
+- The 49ers have turned the ball over 18 times this season, one more turnover than the Bengals have forced (17).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Bengals.